 Jack Wright saxes ...........................................Ben Bennett percussion...................................Zach Darrup guitar

-Jack Wright responds to the word "musician" and "saxophonist" (among others) and is mild-mannered in most social situations, doesn't kill most animals, and obeys most road signs.
-He improvises, sometimes astutely, sometimes foolishly, but never with the intent to make something called "music."
-Whatever it is, more sounds come out of his horn than you are likely to have heard.
+Jack Wright responds to the word "musician" and "saxophonist" (among others).
+He is mild-mannered in most social situations, doesn't kill most animals, and obeys most road signs.
+He improvises, sometimes astutely, sometimes foolishly, but whatever it is, more sounds come out of his horn than you are likely to have heard.

 Ben Bennett doesn’t talk much, thinks hard and often about how to do good in the world, and ends up playing the drums when he decides he has nothing better to do.
 Apparently that's the case fo rthe past 23 years.
 Apparently his solution is to sound like the whole world coming out of a drum set.